 Nothing is worse than taking out a dirty and rusty grill brush and trying to scrape the grill grates.
-Those filthy brush bristles are useless when it’s time to freshen up your grill.
+Those filthy grill brush bristles are useless when it’s time to freshen up your grill.

 We decided to bring you a quick guide on how to maintain your favorite BBQ grill brush.
 These tips also apply if you have a new grill brush.

 When Should You Clean A Grill Brush

-This may seem obvious, but a grill brush should be cleaned when covered in dirt and grime.
-When they get past the point of no return, then it’s time to toss them out.
-If your brush starts to rust, then we recommend getting the best grill brush you're willing to afford.
+When the dirty brush gets past the point of no return, then it’s time to toss them out.
+If your grill brush starts to rust, then we recommend getting the best grill brush you're willing to afford.

 How To Clean A Grill Brush